-President Nana Akufo-Addo has been brandished by the Tamale North Member of Parliament, Hon.
-Alhassan Suhuyini as the greatest threat to the peace of the country regardless his physical involvement in recent brutalities and criminal activities going on in the country.
+President Nana Akufo-Addo has been described by the Tamale North Member of Parliament, Hon.
+Alhassan Suhuyini as the greatest threat to the peace of the country regardless of his lack of physical involvement in recent brutalities and criminal activities going on in the country.

 Without giving instances to buttress his claim, Hon.
 Suhuyini felt taken aback when President Akufo-Addo only described the blood-spilt in the Ayawaso West Wuogon by-election as an isolated violence despite the condemnation from UNDP and other observers.

 “When the blood started spilling in Ayawaso, I was sad that it had to take the UNDP and others to condemn what was happening, but our President only described it as an isolated violence.
 Really, when a dozen-plus are in hospital, you call that an isolated violence?” he expressed surprise.

 Speaking on Radio Gold, Hon.
 Suhuyini lambasted “those pretenders” with soft spots for President Akufo-Addo and the ruling New Patriotic Party (NPP) to wake up to the reality of the caution given to Ghanaians when Akufo-Addo was an opposition leader - being a threat to the country’s peace.